MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-network-firewall.md

 In this model, both the desired domain controller and the SCOM Managed Instances are placed in separate and dedicated Virtual Networks (VNets) in Azure.

-If your domain controller and all other components are in Azure (a conventional domain controller and not Azure Active Directory) with no presence on-premises, a virtual network works.
-(ExpressRoute isn't required.)
-If you're using one virtual network to host all your components, you'll already have a line of sight between all your components.
-If you have multiple virtual networks, you need to do virtual network peering between all the virtual networks that are in your network.
+If your desired domain controller and all other components are in same virtual network (VNet) of Azure (a conventional active domain controller) with no presence in on-premises, then you'll already have a line of sight between all your components.

+If your desired domain controller and all other components are in different virtual networks (VNets) of Azure (a conventional active domain controller) with no presence in on-premises, then you need to do virtual network peering between all the virtual networks that are in your network.
 For more information, see  [Virtual network peering in Azure](/azure/virtual-network/virtual-network-peering-overview).

 :::image type="Network model 3" source="media/configure-network-firewall/network-model3.png" alt-text="Screenshot of network model 3.":::